andreabonvini/Notes/Advanced_Signals/[INCOMPLETE]PointProcess.md

   $$
   h(t) = \lim_{\Delta t\to0}\frac{P(t<X<t+\Delta t|X>t)}{\Delta t}
   $$
-  We are conditioning on $X>t​$ because we want to condition our probability on the fact that the event *hasn't occurred yet*.
+  We are conditioning on $X>t$ because we want to condition our probability on the fact that the event *hasn't occurred yet*.

-  It's important to note that $h(t)​$ doesn't represent a probability, it can assume values bigger than $1​$.
+  It's important to note that $h(t)$ doesn't represent a probability, it can assume values bigger than $1$.

   Is there a way to rewrite $h(t)$ in a different way?
   $$